Samreay/TaipanDB/doc/dbschema/catalogues.rst

 Sky targets
 ++++++++++++++++

-This schema is applied regardless of the guides catalogue file provided.
+This schema is applied regardless of the sky catalogue file provided.

 +------------------------------+-----------------------------------------------+
 | Database column              | Catalogue column                              |